canonical/cos-tool/README.md

 # cos-tool

-Transforms PromQL/LogQL expressions on the fly, and validates that Alert rules can be parsed successfully by either Prometheus or Loki.
+Transforms PromQL/LogQL expressions on the fly, and validates that Alert rules can be loaded successfully by either Prometheus or Loki.

 ## Usage